-The SL280DFNV series units are classified as fan-assisted Category I furnaces when vertically vented according to the latest edition of National Fuel Gas Code (NFPA 54 / ANSI Z223.1).
+The SL280UHNV series units are classified as fan-assisted Category I furnaces when vertically vented according to the latest edition of National Fuel Gas Code (NFPA 54 / ANSI Z223.1) in the USA.
 A fan-assisted Category I furnace is an appliance equipped with an integral mechanical means to either draw or force combustion products through the combustion chamber and/or heat exchanger.
+The SL280UHNV is not approved for use with horizontal venting.

 NOTE - Use these instructions as a guide.
 They do not supersede local codes.
-This furnace must be vented according to all local codes, these installation instructions, and the provided venting tables in these instructions.
+This furnace must be vented according to all local codes these installation instructions, and the provided venting tables in these instructions